srMarquinho/ultimate-dividend-portfolio/README.md

 - Sorting is one of the best features and it has being kept in mind during development.
 - Order doesn't matter, all entries can be added in any order.
 A striped triangle in the first row can be used for re-ordering.
 For instance, you can order the "Portfolio" by name.
 My preferred way is by weight (Sort Z - A).
 - In the _"Portfolio"_ section you can also drag and drop columns and rows to re-order (just don't delete them).
 How cool is that?
-- Why not trying to sort by "Sectors", "Return %" or "Ex-dividend day"? ;)
+- Why not trying to sort by "Sectors", "Return %" or "Ex-dividend day"? :wink:
-- NOTE: When switching between accounts in the "Portfolio" tab you might need to sort again to remove blank lines.
+- **NOTE:** When switching between accounts in the "Portfolio" tab you might need to sort again to remove blank rows.

 ### Currency